The most convenient snacking citrus tastes a whole lot better when you get them in-season and when they've had more time to ripen on the tree.

 Kishu | x | x |

-The difference between mandarins, tangerines, clementines, and satsumas
+The difference between mandarins, clementines, satsumas, and tangerines

-Mandarins are a type of orange that have slightly flat ends, thinner skin, and often sweeter flavor.
-Tangerines, clementines, and satsumas are all types of mandarins with their own characteristics.
+Mandarin oranges are a type of orange that have slightly flat ends, thinner skin, and often sweeter flavor.

 - Tangerines are technically a type of mandarin, but the two terms are used interchangeably these days.

 - Clementines are smaller than tangerines, and seedless.
-They are often sold under the Halo or Sweetie brands.
+They are often sold under the Halo, Sweetie or Cutie brands.

 - Satsumas are even smaller, also seedless, even easier to peel, and more fragile (they bruise easily).